nph4rd/nph4rd.github.io/_posts/2024-10-02-active-inference.md

 Here, the first term can be thought of as a *complexity* term, which measures how far is the approximate posterior from the priors over $$ x $$.
 The second term is the *accuracy* of the approximation.
 This formulation is akin to model selection (i.e. choosing models that are minimally complex but that also accurately account for data).

 With these re-formulations in mind, we can see that the FEP provides an elegant and concise way to theorize about systems that resist entropic forces, but, thus far, we haven't even incorporated action into the equations.
-Indeed, we mentioned that the agent wants to achieve both preferrable states, and a regulation of its environment via a model of it, but the FEP seems static, or at least, retrospective, in the sense that it focuses on present observations.
+Indeed, we mentioned that the agent wants to achieve both preferable states, and a regulation of its environment via a model of it, but the FEP seems static, or at least, retrospective, in the sense that it focuses on present observations.
 How might it be extended into the future?
 This is where action comes in.

 ## The step towards active inference